Get 80% off your plan for your first 3 months*

 Starting an online business becomes manageable when you break it into clear steps.
 Here's your roadmap from idea to launch.

-4. Register your business and handle legal requirements: choose a structure, register your name, and get necessary permits
+4. Register your business and handle legal requirements: choose a structure, register with CIPC, and get necessary permits.

 Each step is covered in detail in the sections below.

 Getting the legal side of your business right from the start saves you headaches later.
-Requirements vary by location and industry, but here's what most online businesses need to address.
+In South Africa, you'll need to register your business, sort out your tax obligations, and comply with data protection laws.

 Choosing your business structure

 Your business structure affects how you're taxed and your personal liability.
-Common options include:
+Here are the most common options in South Africa:

-• Sole proprietorship: simplest to set up, but you're personally liable for business debts
+• Sole proprietor: simplest to set up, but you're personally liable for business debts.
+No separate registration with CIPC is required.

-• Partnership: shared ownership with one or more partners, with shared liability
+• Partnership: shared ownership with one or more partners, with shared liability.
+A partnership agreement is recommended.

-• Private company (proprietary limited or Pty Ltd): separate legal entity that protects personal assets, but requires more administration
+• Private company (Pty Ltd): a separate legal entity registered with CIPC that protects personal assets, but requires more administration and annual returns.

 Consider how much risk you can tolerate, your growth plans, and your tax situation when choosing.
 An accountant can help you decide which structure suits your circumstances.